 On May 9, 2014, the President signed the DATA Act into law, expanding requirements of the Federal Funding Accountability and Transparency Act of 2006 (FFATA).
 The FFATA required OMB to establish a single searchable public website that disclosed information on Federal contract and grant awards to enable members of the public to track how their tax dollars are spent.
 To meet the FFATA requirement, OMB established the website USAspending.gov and began reporting award data in 2008.
-The DATA Act expands the FFATA by requiring Federal agencies to submit their financial data quarterly, and to link that data to the contract and grant award data to enable taxpayers and policy makers to track Federal spending more effectively.
+The DATA Act expands the FFATA by requiring Federal agencies to submit their spending data quarterly, and to link that data to contract and grant award data to enable taxpayers and policy makers to track Federal spending more effectively.

-The DATA Act also directed OMB and the Treasury to develop joint Government-wide financial data standards to ensure consistent DATA Act reporting across the Federal agencies.
-To meet the DATA Act requirement, OMB and the Treasury developed financial data standards that define 59 data elements that agencies
+The DATA Act also directed OMB and the Treasury to develop joint Government-wide financial data standards to ensure consistent DATA Act reporting across Federal agencies.
+To meet the DATA Act requirement, OMB and the Treasury developed financial data standards that define 59 data elements that agencies must report under the DATA Act.
+Data elements categorize Federal spending information displayed on USAspending.gov.
+See Appendix C for the DATA Act elements and

-$^{\rm 1}$ Public Law 113-101, "Digital Accountability and Transparency Act of 2014," May 9, 2014.
+&lt;sup>1 Public Law 113-101, "Digital Accountability and Transparency Act of 2014," May 9, 2014.

-Federal Funding Accountability and Transparency Act of 2006, Amended January 3, 2008.
+&lt;sup>2 Federal Funding Accountability and Transparency Act of 2006 (FFATA), Amended January 3, 2008.
 Public Law No. 109-282, 120 Stat.
 1186 (September 26, 2006), codified at 31 U.S.C. § 6101 note.

-Congressional Research Service, "Tracking Federal Awards: USAspending.gov and Other Data Sources," October 24, 2017, Updated December 16, 2020.
+&lt;sup>3 Congressional Research Service, "Tracking Federal Awards: USAspending.gov and Other Data Sources," October 24, 2017, Updated December 16, 2020.